Should I Watch..? 'The Gold Rush' (1925)

 What else should I watch?

 Chaplin's legacy remains as solid as ever - in fact, he is chiefly remembered for his films instead of the political and personal controversies that dogged the latter part of his career.
 Simply looking at Chaplin's body of work, iconic movies like The Kid, Modern Times, The Great Dictator and City Lights stand out among the many he performed in.
 Alternatively, there were other silent comedians plying their trade around the same time like Buster Keaton in The General or Harold Lloyd famously dangling from the face of a clock-tower in Safety Last!.

-Modern audiences who are unsure whether silent movies are truly for them might like to consider The Artist who not only successfully revives the format but also tells the story of a silent movie star struggling to cope as technology moves on and introduces "talkies" to audiences.
+Modern audiences who are unsure whether silent movies are truly for them might like to consider The Artist which not only successfully revives the format but also lovingly tells the story of a silent movie star struggling to cope as technology moves on by introducing "talkies" to audiences.
 Such a tale was not uncommon in real-life and while The Artist might make things more dramatic, it also has the brilliantly funny and unlikely team of Frenchman Jean Dujardin and Uggie the dog.
 Of course, silent films aren't solely the reserve of comedy - the sprawling sci-fi epic Metropolis or the creeping horror Nosferatu remain iconic pictures and are both well worth a viewing today.
 If nothing else, their age alone makes such films compulsive viewing.